SPAAM-community/AncientMetagenomeDir/README.md

 [![latest_release](https://img.shields.io/badge/Latest%20Release-v22.09-yellow)](https://github.com/spaam-community/AncientMetagenomeDir/releases)

-AncientMetagenomeDir is a community curated resource of lists of all published **shotgun**-sequenced ancient metagenome or microbial genome-level enriched samples.
+AncientMetagenomeDir is a community curated resource of lists of all published **shotgun**-sequenced ancient metagenome or microbial genome-level enriched samples and libraries.

 It is primarily meant to act
 as a reference guide to help point researchers toward any relevant public data